Webinar: Working with the knowledge of experts by experience

 This webinar is the fourth in a series aimed at supporting the implementation of the ANRA, scheduled to take place throughout 2024–2025.

-The Australian National Research Agenda to End Violence against Women and Children (ANRA) 2023–2028 highlights that people with lived experience of domestic, family and sexual violence have valuable expertise to contribute in all stages of the research process.
+People with lived experience of domestic, family and sexual violence have valuable expertise to contribute in all stages of the research process.
 Including them in research encourages a fairer distribution of power and a more nuanced understanding of domestic, family and sexual violence.

-- their research journey
+- their research journeys

 - power dynamics and the perpetuation of power imbalances in research practice